Informfully/Documentation/docs/source/metrics.rst

 (Expected) Intra-List Distance
 --------------------

-The intra-list distance is somputer for four different features: category, title (embeddings), sentiment, and party.
+The intra-list distance is computed for four different features: category, title (embeddings), sentiment, and party.
 It calculates the average pairwise dissimilarity between items in the recommendation list.
 The smaller the value indicated, the higher the similarity.
-A value of 0 means perfect similarity, a value of 1 means perfect dissimilarity.
+A value of 0 indicates perfect similarity, while a value of 1 indicates perfect dissimilarity.
 (In this context, diversity is equated to dissimilarity.)
-Expected intra-list distance is a rank-warare version of intra-list distance, the same principles and interpretation applies.
+Expected intra-list distance is a rank-warfare version of intra-list distance; the same principles and interpretation apply.
-The main difference is that it considers the position an relevance of an item for assigning a value.
+The main difference is that it considers the position and relevance of an item for assigning a value.

 * `Implementation <https://github.com/Informfully/Recommenders/blob/main/cornac/metrics/diversity.py>`_
 * `Paper <https://api.semanticscholar.org/CorpusID:11075976>`_